Mrs. Green Apple: 2017–2019

-2020 – hiatus
+2020–2022: Hiatus

 Following the success of their first ever arena tour, the band announced that they will be releasing a Best Album compilation called "5".
 The album consisted of remastered tracks from their previous albums, as well as three new songs.
 It was released worldwide on July 8, 2020, together with the music video for the song "Theater."

-Shortly after the release of "5", the band announced the "End of Phase 1", as well as the deactivation of the individual Twitter accounts of each members.
+Shortly after the release of "5", the band announced the "End of Phase 1", as well as the deactivation of the individual Twitter accounts of each member.
 The band also published a blog post regarding their end of activities:

-Today, as of July 8, 2020, Mrs. GREEN APPLE announces "the end of Phase 1", and also that the band takes a break for the time being.

-That does not mean a negative hiatus but we begin preparations for our new step to the next Phase.

-At the same time, Mrs. GREEN APPLE is now independent from the ex-management company.
+Today, as of July 8, 2020, Mrs. Green Apple announces, "the end of Phase 1", and also that the band takes a break for the time being.
+That does not mean a negative hiatus, but we begin preparations for our new step to the next Phase.
+At the same time, Mrs. Green Apple is now independent from the ex-management company.

 The End of Phase 1 also marked the announcement and start of "Project-MGA", in which the band will be hiring creators and project crew members to join them for their Phase 2.

-2021 – Motoki Ohmori's solo career; Phase One group split

-On February 18, 2021, the band announced that vocalist Motoki Ohmori is making his debut as a solo artist.
+On February 18, 2021, the band announced that vocalist Motoki Ohmori was making his debut as a solo artist.
+His debut digital EP, "French", was released on February 24 (JST).